arya-kumar1/Generative-LLMs-in-Education/README.md

 Automated checks for accuracy of final answers and quality of reasoning steps.

-Expert review of a sample of outputs for clarity and pedagogical soundness (using existing staff or public rubrics, no new student testing).
+Expert review of a sample of outputs for clarity and soundness

-Iteratively refine prompts and data until the tutor meets predefined accuracy and explanation-quality benchmarks.
+Iteratively refine prompts and data until the tutor meets accuracy and explanation-quality benchmarks.

 ##### Integration